I was up early today. Really early, considering how late I was at the bar last night. I was at the Grayswandir by 0600.

 She shook her head.
 “No, this is all I have.”
 She glanced at the bag beside her.
 “I’m looking forward to our many trips together, Captain.”

 I nodded.
-“Glad to have you aboard.”
+“Glad to have you with us.”
 Varan offered to show her to her cabin and, after another nod towards me, she followed.

 I hung around the main cabin until the Oligack team finally showed up, just before our scheduled launch and with more luggage and gear than we had expected.
 I got Saahna to come help me and Varan and we managed to eventually find a place to stuff everything.
 Almost immediately I headed for the bridge, leaving Saahna and Varan to deal with our late arrivals.